 Waste Reduction and Recycling Incentive Grant Application.

 Program Priority System: A link to the PDF providing the Program Priority System

 Difference Between Reuse and Recycle: Reuse means to reuse something in its present form for a similar use without processing, crushing, remanufacturing, etc. An example would be to use existing wood flooring as lumber.
 Recycling is the reprocessing and use of something in a different form and for a different purpose.
 An example would be existing asphalt roofing shingles that are reprocessed into an additive for asphalt paving.

 NOTE: If successful in receiving a deconstruction grant, an asbestos survey will be required.

-- Certification in writing from the Nebraska Historical Society that the building is not on, or eligible to be on, the National Register of Historic Places.
-(See Obtaining a Nebraska State Historical Society Certification below for how to obtain Certification from the Nebraska Historical Society.)
+- Certification in writing from the Nebraska State Historic Preservation Office (NeSHPO) that the building is not in, or eligible to be in, the National Register of Historic Places.
+(See Obtaining a Nebraska State Historic Preservation Office Certification below for how to obtain certification from the NeSHPO.)

 - One bid for the cost of normal demolition, including disposal costs.
 The square footage of the building must be indicated.